Privacy and terms of service

 This item can't be bundled due to shipping restrictions.
 Please buy separately.

-Nymphenburg Palace, said to be the model for "Beauty and the Beast," a timeless classic among Disney films.
-Built as the summer palace of the Kingdom of Bavaria, this palace houses the Nymphenburg Porcelain Manufactory, purveyor to the Bavarian royal family.
-Nymphenburg is one of the seven major porcelain brands, alongside Meissen and KPM, renowned as the finest in Germany.
-While not widely available in Japan, it's a brand favored by porcelain connoisseurs.
-The production of Nymphenburg porcelain is entirely handcrafted, preserving manufacturing techniques from its founding.
-This is a modern tableware set in the Louis XVI style, the "Pearl" series.
-In Europe, there's a tradition of passing down tableware from mother to daughter, and from daughter to granddaughter, so you can order additional pieces of the same design. 【Approximate Size】 Cup Diameter: 8 cm Height: 7 cm Saucer Diameter: 13 cm Plate: 18.5 cm Plate Diameter: 18 cm Creamer Length: 11.3 cm (from spout to handle) Height: 6.5 cm Sugar Pot Height: 9 cm (from knob to base) Width: 9 cm 【Items for Sale】 2 Cups 2 Saucers 2 Dessert Plates 1 Sugar Pot 1 Creamer While Nymphenburg is known for its lavish hand-painted floral designs, this set features a rare, 12-sided shape, unusual in Europe, making it highly collectible.
-Currently, a single cup and saucer from this series costs over 70,000 yen.
-(See image 20 for a reference image from the official website) The series name "Pearl" comes from the pearl-like beads adorning the rims of the tableware.
-This collection has been displayed and is in near-mint condition overall.
-The plates have been stored with cushioning sheets to prevent scratches.
-There is some minor black scuffing on the base of the creamer.
-This is a rare and exceptional item, so if you love tableware, don't miss this opportunity to acquire it.
+Nymphenburg Palace is said to have been the model for "Beauty and the Beast," an enduring masterpiece among Disney films.
+Within this palace, built as the summer residence of the Bavarian kings, lies the Nymphenburg Manufactory, a purveyor to the Bavarian royal family.
+Nymphenburg is one of the seven great kilns, alongside renowned German brands like Meissen and KPM, considered the highest quality porcelain brands.
+As it is not widely distributed in Japan, it tends to be favored by connoisseurs of ceramics.
+However, the production of Nymphenburg porcelain is entirely done by meticulous handwork, with manufacturing techniques passed down since its founding being preserved.
+This is a modern tableware set in the Louis XVI style, from the "Pearl" series.
+In Europe, there is a custom of passing down tableware from mother to daughter, and from daughter to granddaughter, so you can order additional pieces of the same item.
+[Approximate Sizes] Cup Diameter: 8 cm Height: 7 cm Saucer Diameter: 13 cm Plate: 18.5 cm Plate Diameter: 18 cm Creamer Length: 11.3 cm (from spout to handle) Height: 6.5 cm Sugar Pot Height: 9 cm (from knob to base) Width: 9 cm [Items Included] 2 Cups 2 Saucers 2 Dessert Plates 1 Sugar Pot 1 Creamer While Nymphenburg is known for its luxurious hand-painted floral plates, this set features a rare 12-sided shape, uncommon even in Europe, making it highly unique.
+Currently, a single cup and saucer alone exceed 70,000 yen.
+(See reference image on the 20th slide, from the official website) The "Pearl" series name comes from the pearl-like round beads adorning the rim of the tableware.
+As this was part of a collection and displayed, it is in a condition close to unused.
+The plates were stored with cushioning sheets to prevent scratches.
+The foot of the creamer has some minor black scuff marks.
+This is a rare and exquisite piece that is seldom seen, so we encourage anyone who loves tableware to take this opportunity to acquire it.